janakerman/janakerman/src/pages/grafana-scripting-workflow/index.md

 ## A local instance

-Whilst I'd strongly recommend not using this workflow with your production Grafana instance, it's not necessary to use a local Grafana instance either.
-It really on how many engineers might be making changes concurrently.
+Whilst I'd strongly recommend not previewing edits on your production Grafana instance, it's not _necessary_ to use a local Grafana instance.
 The downside of using a local Grafana instance is that you don't have real data when viewing your changes.
 Hopefully, you're using an IaC tool to configure your Grafana instances data sources, so you could simply point it at your local instance.
 If your set up is relatively simple, a bash script is probably good enough and doesn't add too much complexity.
 The script below adds a Prometheus data source - hopefully, it provides some inspiration.

 ```bash
 #!/bin/bash